 Reflect and Refresh

-As America begins to re-open, our country is poised to experience a summer full of fun, travel, and adventure.
+As America begins to re-open after halftime 2021, our country is poised to experience a summer full of fun, travel, and adventure.
 In my opinion, creating experiences and memories is one of the highest functions of money.
 Before you break for the summer, take a few moments to review your finances.

 Money should not be a daily obsession.
 Good stewardship, however, requires us to reflect and refresh from time to time.
 Take advantage of the next few weeks to consider any weak spots you may have in your finances and make those adjustments.